wushanshan/MatrixProductPCA/README.md

 ## Overview
 We consider the following problem: let `A` and `B` be two matrices of size d-by-n (assumed too large to fit in main memory), the goal is to find a rank-r approximation of their product A^TB using a few passes over the data.
 A naive way is to compute A^TB first, and then perform truncated SVD.
 This algorithm suffers from O(n^2 d) time and O(n^2) memory and is hard to scale in the large-scale setting.
 An alternative option is to directly run power method without explicitly computing the product.
 This requires to access the data matrices O(r) times and potentially incur a huge disk IO overhead.

-For this problem we present Spark implementations for two pass-efficient algorithms: `LELA` and `OnePassPCA`.
-Both algorithms requires approximately O(nrlogn) storage. `LELA` is a two-pass algorithm, proposed by S. Bhojanapalli et al. in their paper [Tighter low-rank approximation via sampling the leveraged elements][LELA]. `OnePassPCA`, as its name suggests, is a one-pass algorithm, and hence can be used when the matrices are coming from live data streams.
+For this problem we present Spark implementations for two pass-efficient algorithms: `LELA` and `OnePassPCA`. `LELA` is a two-pass algorithm, proposed by S. Bhojanapalli et al. in their paper [Tighter low-rank approximation via sampling the leveraged elements][LELA]. `OnePassPCA`, as its name suggests, is a one-pass algorithm, and hence can be used when the matrices are coming from live data streams.
 The directory follows a typical layout: the source file is located under `/src/main/scala`

-The following are two flow diagrams of `LELA` (upper) and `OnePassPCA` (lower).
+Here are two flow diagrams illustrating `LELA` (upper) and `OnePassPCA` (lower).

 <img src="/images/flow-diagram.png" width="650">

 __Note__: 1) For ease of computation, `A` and `B` are stored as a single RDD[index,(blockMatrixOfA, blockMatrixOfB)].
-The RDDs are stored slightly differently: `LELA` stores row blocks while `OnePassPCA` stores column blocks.
+The RDDs are stored in a slightly different way: `LELA` stores row blocks while `OnePassPCA` stores column blocks.
 2) [SRHT][srht] is implemented as the sketching step in `OnePassPCA`.
 It requires O(ndlogd) complexity, independent of the sketching size.

 Current version: Aug 10, 2016.